medik8s/docs/faq.md

 ## Is a company behind this?

-The medik8s team is employed at Red Hat, where we leverage 20 years of traditional HA experience to create similar kubernetes native capabilities for workloads such as Stateful sets and RWO Volumes.
+The medik8s team is employed at Red Hat, where we leverage 20 years of personal experience creating HA architectures to create a kubernetes-native HA experience for workloads such as Stateful sets and RWO Volumes.

 ## History